 A. For new developments, all landscaping shall meet current code requirements.
 (Ord.
-4, 2011)
+4, 2011) [...]

 New development is proposed.
-The applicant submitted a landscape plan that was conditionally approved during the preliminary PUD application and have provided a more detailed plan with this final PUD review (Exhibit G, Sheet L3).
+The applicant submitted a landscape plan that was conditionally approved during the preliminary PUD application and have provided a more detailed plan with this final PUD review (Exhibit G, Sheet L-3 and Sheets L-3 through L-7 of Exhibit bb, which replaces Exhibit G altogether).